How to Bus Hike in the Seattle Area

-Find your trailhead on Google maps, then click the “transit” option on the dropdown menu to see where the closest transit stops are located.
+Find your trailhead on Google maps, then hit "Directions" and select the transit option to see where the closest transit stops are located.
 When you click on a particular stop, you will see which bus route(s) serves that particular stop.

 If you are in the Seattle-metro area, an ORCA card is your best bet to ensure easy transfers between bus routes without paying extra fares, and it eliminates the need to carry exact change.

-To save yourself the hassle of having exact change, and to ensure that you can transfer without paying an additional fare, you need an ORCA card. www.orcacard.com not convinced?
-Well, without the ORCA card, you have to pay the full cash fare on each bus when transferring between Metro and Sound Transit.
-But, with the card, you’ll pay the full fare on the first leg of your journey, then will be able to transfer between agencies, paying for a transfer only if the fare on your next leg is higher.
+To save yourself the hassle of having exact change, and to ensure that you can transfer without paying an additional fare, you need an ORCA card.
+You’ll pay the full fare on the first leg of your journey, then can transfer between agencies (so Metro to Sound Transit or vice versa), paying for a transfer only if the fare on your next leg is higher.